 A little about Lutong.

-Lutong is the small suburban town in Miri, where Shell built Malaysia's first oil refinery.
+Lutong is the small suburban town in Miri, where Shell built its headquarters and oil refinery operations.
 A quaint little town (you could take a walk from the town center and instantly end up 'out of town' - or, as the case may be - "into the river"), Lutong's economy is generated mainly from staff of the the oil and gas companies located nearby.

 Lutong town seemed like a neglected township lately, because after the intial hoo-haa about Miri becoming a city, the tiny town of Lutong was almost totally neglected from tourist maps.
 Not surprisingly, it has very little to attract people, but its nice rustic rural feel is kept intact that I'm sure some would actually prefer.